 The Caño Island National Park is an amazing marine biological reserve in Costa Rica.
-It is just northeast of the Corcovado National Park.
-Formerly a burial ground dating back to the pre-Columbian era.
+This island is just northeast of the Corcovado National Park Coast.
+A former burial ground dating back to the pre-Columbian era.
 In addition to the evergreen forest of this island, there is yet more beauty underwater.
-A spectacular variety of stunning marine flora and fauna as well as some gorgeous coral reefs, make this it is one of the good underwater adventure diving spots in the world.
-You might see: sea turtles, dolphins, stingrays, manta rays, moray eels, barracudas, tuna, snapper and grouper swimming alongside a variety sharks and humpback or pilot whales.
+A good water visibility (rare for Costa Rica), spectacular variety of stunning marine flora and fauna and even gorgeous coral reefs.
+This is one of the good underwater adventure diving spots in the world.
+You might see: sea turtles, dolphins, stingrays, manta rays, moray eels, barracudas, tuna snapper and grouper.
+You may see them swimming alongside a variety of sharks and humpback or pilot whales.